raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 Notes
 ---

-1. To be clear, Python *does* have the idea of functions returning functions, and it does have anonymous functions in a syntactically limited form.
-The point here is that because JavaScript does not distinguish between a function and a method, all of the things you can do with any expression apply to "defining" a method, like having an expression where one or more functions are chained together.
-There is no need for syntactic sugar. ([back](#decorating-methods))
+1. To be clear, Python *does* have the idea of functions returning functions, and it does have anonymous functions ("lambdas").
+The point here is that because CoffeeScript does not distinguish between a function and a method when defining a method, all of the things you can do with any expression apply to "defining" a method, like having an expression where one or more functions are chained together.
+There is no need for syntactic sugar or for a workaround like defining a method and then assigning a decorated function to it.
+(Clarifications courtesy of [masklinn](http://news.ycombinator.com/item?id=4443068)). [go back](#decorating-methods).

 ---